 Ingredients In Soft Ginger Cookies

-Scroll down to the recipe box for complete baking instructions
+Scroll down for ingredient amounts and complete baking instructions.

 - egg yolk